scottyviscosity/the-harsh-north/religion.md

 On one side of his nature, Khorne is the embodiment of honour and courage, and a man that has put his faith in Khorne is just as likely to be an honourable warrior as he is a blood-crazed killer, and oftentimes he will be both at the same time.
 The Warriors of Khorne, though gore-maddened berserkers all, take no artful approach to killing, for such indulgent displays serve only to empower Slaanesh, the honourless adversary of Khorne amongst the company of the gods.
 It is also due to the warrior-code of the devotees of Khorne, who believe it is the solemn right of every warrior to die an honourable death in battle with sword and axe in hand.
 Khorne is the second eldest and perhaps the mightiest of the Gods of Chaos.

 Khorne is known by a thousand, thousand names in the North.
 He is known as Kharneth, Akhar, Kjorn, Khorgar, the Axefather, the Bloodfather, the Bloodwolf and the Wolf-Father, and yet other uncounted multitudes of titles and aspects.
-The Blood God is worshipped by almost every tribe in the North, for the Northmen are warrior-peoples who exalt in the contest of arms.
+The Blood God is worshipped by almost every clan in the North, for the Northmen are warrior-peoples who exalt in the contest of arms.
 Particularly the Norscans, who most eagerly of all embrace Khorne's call to eternal warfare.

 _[Read More](https://warhammerfantasy.fandom.com/wiki/Khorne)_